 A number of parties make important decisions based on a firm’s financial reports.
 Here are some of the common users of financial reports:

-Shareholders and investors regularly review the financial reports to understand the company’s financial position better and know if the company is generating profit.
-Similarly, creditors use the company’s financial report help understand how it pays off debts and decide if they should further provide credit to the organisation.
+Shareholders and investors regularly review the financial reports to better understand the company’s financial position and determine whether it is generating profit.
+Similarly, creditors use the company’s financial reports to help them understand how it pays off debts and decide whether to provide further credit to the organization.

-The financial report is the Bible for business for managers – no, it is not an overstatement.
+The financial report is the Bible for business managers—no, that is not an overstatement.
 Let us tell you why.
-Business managers use the financial reports to review the performance and devise plans based on the reports.
-Moreover, they rely on financial reports to make every strategic decision, like adjusting the firm’s finance and operations.
+Business managers use financial reports to review performance and devise plans based on them.
+Moreover, they rely on financial reports to make every strategic decision, like adjusting the firm’s finances and operations.

 Customers take a look at the business’s financial reports before making a purchase.
 Financial statements also educate consumers about the company’s financial activities, empowering them to make better decisions.